Anil-Pradhan-web/Agentic_ai/README.md

  (both files will be provided sir)

 3. (optional) create a bot in telegram/discord/or any messaging app instead of testing directly in the CLI
-4. (optional) download and setup Multica , (eitherwise it is going to be used in near future)
+4. (Optional) Download and set up Multica (either way, it is going to be used in the near future)

 ---